hogwarts-college/cake-logs-webapp/README.md

 # CakePHP logs collector

-:jack_o_lantern: Reason - I want to create slef hosted logs collector where you connect (trough plugin) any app, blog sites in production/development state running primary on CakePHP.
+:jack_o_lantern: CakePHP logs collector is a self-hosted logs collector you connect (through a plugin) to any app and blog sites in a production/development state running primarly on CakePHP.
-Here you can find all logs sorted by levels as cakephp knows, create reports and statistics.
-This will be opensource and free forever.
+With CakePHP logs collector you can sort all logs by levels known by CakePHP, and generate reports as well as statistics.
+CakePHP will forever stay open source.
+In future releases, the ability to be notified for logs by email will be added.

 ## Installation